Last updated: Oct-31-2023

 This example shows a transformation URL being created using the

-This code creates the URL required to deliver the front_face.jpg image with the following transformations applied:
+This code creates the HTML required to deliver the front_face.jpg image with the sepia effect applied.

 - Crop to a 150x150 thumbnail using face-detection gravity to automatically determine the location for the crop